 Making free calls over the internet

 Unfortunately, VoIP isn't perfect.
-Your call quality can suffer depending on the internet connection that you have.
-The lower your broadband speed or more unreliable your connectivity, the more lag and dropped calls you'll have on a VoIP call.
+Call quality can suffer depending on the internet connection; the lower your broadband speed or more unreliable your connectivity, the more lag and dropped calls you'll have on a VoIP call.

 Other problems with VoIP include:

-- Call quality can suffer depending on your VoIP provider
+- Call quality can vary depending on your VoIP provider.

 - VoIP calls can eat up a lot of data if you're using your smartphone and a Wi-Fi connection.